gkoos/mermaid-editor/README.md

 # Mermaid Editor

-A fast, modern, browser-based editor for creating and exporting Mermaid diagrams.
+A fast, browser-based editor for creating and exporting Mermaid diagrams.
 Built with Vite, Tailwind CSS, and Mermaid.js.

 ## Features
 - Live Mermaid diagram preview